Reading Time: 10 minutes

 higher ed email marketing

 There’s no need to “tempt” leads with a full-blown mystery.
-It will serve to confuse, rather than attract, which translates quickly into trashed.
-With option number two, the recipient understands who the message is from, and what it will contain – but there’s a nice balance of enticement with regard to the special deal on tuition.
+It will serve to confuse rather than attract, which translates quickly into trash.
+With option number two, the recipient understands who the message is from and what it will contain – but there’s a nice balance of enticement about the special deal on tuition.
 The questions raised here are of good variety – the sort that prompts readers to click for more information.

 education subject line